lalitadithya/NVSentinel/docs/circuit-breaker.md

 The system could potentially cordon too many nodes too quickly, which would reduce cluster capacity and impact your applications.

-The circuit breaker acts as a safeguard by automatically stopping all remediation actions when a threshold is reached.
+The circuit breaker acts as a safeguard by automatically preventing new remediation actions when a threshold is reached.
 Once tripped, it requires manual human intervention to reset, ensuring that someone investigates the root cause before normal operations resume.

 ## How It Works